mingtsou/geog371/lectures/lec03/readme.md

 In the next steps, we will create a blank document, fill it with HTML code, save it as `index.html`, and view our results in a browser.

-In your IDE (Atom), open your project first (such as the empty folder <yourname-web> ) and create a new blank document (File menu-> New File, File menu -> Save as `index.html` Signify that the document will be written in HTML by adding the following line at the top of your file.
+In your IDE, open and create a new blank document.
+(Click on ‘Open a Project’ then select the file path for your root directory.
+Then select ‘File’ -> ‘New File’ to open a blank document.)
+Remember to save your file as ‘index.html’, then launch the live server using `Ctrl + Alt + 8`.

 ```html
 <!DOCTYPE html>